basantrauniyar15/Friday-Voice-Assistant/README.md

 # Friday-Voice Assistant 🎙️

-Friday is an voice assistant that performs tasks like web searches, note-taking, playing music, and system control—all through voice commands.
+Friday is python based voice assistant that performs tasks like web searches, note-taking, playing music, and system control—all through voice commands.
 It features **speech recognition, text-to-speech**, and a **GUI interface** for a seamless user experience.

 ## 📂 Project Structure
 ```